Looking for a fun one week California road trip itinerary? There are so many stops in California that most people don’t even think about seeing.

 Plus – there are fresh chocolate chip cookies in the rooms EVERY DAY!

 The only time we actually left the property was to walk down to Big Sur Taphouse to get burgers for lunch on our one full day in the area (which btw- were incredible!).

 Breakfast with a view is included in the nightly rate.

 And the property has plenty to do, even if that is just wandering the premises which consists of over 100 acres and enough trails for days worth of adventures.

 If you are not staying at the Post Ranch Inn and are wondering what to do with your time in the area, there are a multitude of state parks and beaches to fill your days with (if you decide you want to do more than just enjoy the beautiful views that is!).

 This US News Article has some excellent suggestions for how to spend time in each of those parks ;).

 After two amazing nights at the Post Ranch Inn, we drove down the scenic Highway One to Ojai, California.
 There are so many places you will want to stop on this highway just to gawk at the views and take it all in (well and get some photos too!).

 Do you believe we had never done this drive before?
 And we moved back to California in 1997 (after being away for grad school for four years- you can read all about our story here)!

-For a hotel that had to come off the heels of our stay at the luxurious Post Ranch Inn, I was worried nothing would ever match up- but this property held it’s own in my eyes 😉.
+For a hotel that had to come off the heels of our stay at the luxurious Post Ranch Inn, I was worried nothing would ever match up- but The Ojai Valley Inn held it’s own in my eyes 😉.